bezmoradi/tutorials/go/09-control-structures.md

 }
 ```

 In the above snippet a simple program is defined using an infinite loop that repeatedly reads an integer input from the user, prints the input value, and breaks out of the loop if the input is equal to 10.
-We can also use `return` instead of `break`; the problem though is that `fmt.Println("The end")` won't be run anymore that way.
+We can also use `return` instead of `break`; the problem, though, is that `fmt.Println("The end")` won't be run anymore that way.
 To fix that we have:

 ```go
 func main() {